skydrive22/horse_robot/README.txt

 This project is going to pick up horse manure for me in the pasture.
 I saw a random company that picked up dog poop and figured I could make that but for horses.
 I'll be adding a BOM and some basic information and will be building on this as I go along.
 I will soon be making a GitHub Repository for this project as well.

-What I'm looking to make overall is a robot that is able to navigate our 2.5 acre pasture, and a secondary location for the sacrifice area as well for the winter months.
+What I'm looking to make overall is a robot that is able to navigate our 2.5 acre pasture and pick up horse manure.There is also a secondary location for the sacrifice area as well for the winter months.
 It will have to be able to maneuver a mostly empty field but with a few obstacules:

 1. Here up in Washington state we get a lot of rain, so the electronics will need to be sealed.
 2. Did I mention it rains a lot?
 Well that also means part of our pasture has water about 12-18" deep.